SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 The calling code can use any type that conforms to the ``Comparable`` protocol.
-The code inside the function is written in a general way so it can handle whatever type the caller picks.
+The code inside the function is written in a general way so it can handle whatever type the caller provides.
 The implementation of ``max(_:_:)`` uses only functionality that all ``Comparable`` types share.